code-warrior/git-workshop/git-workshop.md

 ---

+## Checking Differences — Images

+GitHub or the GitHub desktop client are very useful for seeing differences in images.
+[Play with this demo](https://github.com/cameronmcefee/Image-Diff-View-Modes/commit/8e95f70c9c47168305970e91021072673d7cdad8) to see how it works.

+---

 ## Discarding Changes; Resetting a File

 Use `git checkout <filename>` to discard all changes to a file and revert back to the state of the file at the last commit.